karlaxnieves/support-git-delete-yespo/docs/Omnichannel/in-app/creating-in-app-message.md

 <Image align="center" width="80% " src="https://files.readme.io/b35064f5e9bf54e95cde2ce74440c7816d2512c09a934afe01798a16a006d456-creating-in-app-message-18.gif" />

-Press the *Save* button on the top panel of the editor to apply the changes after configuring the In-App message.
+Press the **Save** button on the top panel of the editor to apply the changes after configuring the In-App message.

 <Image align="center" width="80% " src="https://files.readme.io/b8841f8f621dd6b1984584d0623c44ee626f9cd49936d16e19c4471ab8a8037b-creating-in-app-message-19.webp" />

-Fill in the *New Message* field.
+Fill in the **New Message** field.
 This field is available for searching messages in the general list; users will not see it.

 <Image align="center" width="80% " src="https://files.readme.io/8c64b40e7d6c0d7dd72814a09bb1bbd96511dc30284ea012cdf66f825e6ad047-save-in-app-en.webp" />

 ## HTML Editor

-This method of creating In-App messages is more labor-intensive and requires specific technical skills in working with HTML and CSS; however, it provides a more flexible approach to customizing message content.
+This method of creating In-App messages is more labor-intensive and requires specific technical skills in working with `HTML` and` CSS`; however, it provides a more flexible approach to customizing message content.

-Fill in the *In-app name* field.
+Fill in the **In-app name** field.

 <Image align="center" width="80% " src="https://files.readme.io/16b1c00ab024d08c13bfafd56eb599a1da90a724f539e497c496b4a43a6e53cb-creating-in-app-message-21.webp" />

 ### HTML Settings

-Open the HTML tab.
+Open the **HTML** tab.

 <Image align="center" width="80% " src="https://files.readme.io/fc9c3a0d5d8eb55a5db37756064829f19fb25a17a20bf09ce376e820ac6fa8cf-creating-in-app-message-22.webp" />